A topic from the subject of Biochemistry in Chemistry.

 • Chromatography: Chromatography is a technique used to separate mixtures of compounds based on their different physical properties.
 Common chromatographic techniques include paper chromatography, thin-layer chromatography, and gas chromatography.

 • Spectroscopy: Spectroscopy is a technique used to analyze the structure of compounds by measuring the absorption or emission of electromagnetic radiation.
-Common spectroscopic techniques include ultraviolet-visible spectroscopy, infrared spectroscopy, and nuclear magnetic resonance spectroscopy.
+Common spectroscopic techniques include ultraviolet-visible spectroscopy, infrared spectroscopy, and nuclear magnetic resonance (NMR) spectroscopy.

 • Mass Spectrometry: Mass spectrometry is a technique used to identify compounds by measuring their mass-to-charge ratio.
 Mass spectrometry is often used in conjunction with chromatography to identify the components of complex mixtures.